AMC-IITBHU/ROS-Summer-Camp-22/README.md

   <img  width="500" src="https://media1.giphy.com/media/TKk0CqzhrA9pEDZ9Vm/200w.webp?cid=ecf05e47pvwyxhmifygbko7sxccyyj8kc5896o0yz5ntxvuw&rid=200w.webp&ct=g">
 </p>

-So, before diving in, let us guide you through the repo.
+### So, before diving in, let us guide you through the repo.

-We have divided the whole content into three parts and we will be uploading each part per week.
+### We have divided the whole content into three parts and we will be uploading each part per week.
 Every week, some tasks will be given and you need to submit them at the end of each week.

-### Join this [discord server](https://discord.gg/7upTzmEjRf) to know your peers and seniors well, have some fun with them, but don't forget that you have got some serious stuff to do:raised_eyebrow: We will help you go through the repo and complete your tasks there.
+### Join this [discord server](https://discord.gg/7upTzmEjRf) to know your peers and seniors well, have some fun with them, but don't forget that you have got some serious stuff to do:raised_eyebrow: We will help you go through the repo and to complete your tasks there.
 So make sure to join it:slightly_smiling_face:

 ## Yeah, but why should I learn it??
 ### Okay, wait...
-Why don't you watch this first
+Why don't you watch this first :point_down:

 <p align="center">
   <a href="https://www.youtube.com/watch?v=LyC9RAYE96M">